Korkuttum/tuya_heat_pump/README.md

 - Wopoltop
 ---

-This project allows you to control and monitor your Tuya heat pump device through Home Assistant — supports both Cloud and Local (push) connection modes.
+This project allows you to control and monitor your Tuya heat pump device through Home Assistant — supports Cloud, Local (LAN push), and optional real-time MQTT push on top of Cloud mode.

 ---